-Nowadays, the explicitly expected exception code for failure, in contrast to faulting, is STATUS_QUOTA_EXCEEDED (0xC0000044).
+Nowadays, the explicitly raised exception code for failure, in contrast to faulting, is STATUS_QUOTA_EXCEEDED (0xC0000044).
 If given suitable input, versions 5.1 and 5.2 may explicitly raise STATUS_PAGEFILE_QUOTA_EXCEEDED (0xC000012C).
-Also depending on input, these and older versions may implicitly cause other exceptions as unhandled faults.
+Also depending on input, these and older versions may cause other exceptions as unhandled faults.
 See notes below.

-The PsChargePoolQuota function is exported by name from the kernel in version 3.10 and higher.
+The PsChargePoolQuota function is exported by name from the kernel in all versions, i.e., 3.10 and higher.

 The first known documentation of PsChargePoolQuota is in the Installable File System (IFS) Kit for Windows 2000.
 Microsoft’s documentation does not date the function’s availability.
 Since at least the Windows Driver Kit (WDK) for Windows Vista, the function’s declaration in NTIFS.H is in a conditional compilation block that restricts the function’s availability to Windows 2000 and higher.

 It’s entirely possible that these quirks never have been seen in real-world practice, simply because nobody ever does take the documentation at its word and call the function with pool types other than NonPagedPool and PagedPool.
-Some of the undefined behaviour that can result from “bad” input before version 6.0 would anyway have been hidden by the (arguably poor) design of the function.
-If the undefined behaviour is specifically an access violation by the function (rather than corruption that isn’t noticed until possibly much later), then the fault will show as an exception and plausibly not get distinguished from failure.
+Some of the undefined behaviour that can result from “bad” input before version 6.0 would anyway have been hidden by the arguably poor design of raising an exception to show failure.
+If the undefined behaviour is an access violation while the function executes, in contrast to corruption that isn’t noticed until possibly much later, then the fault will show as an exception and plausibly not get distinguished from failure.

 In version 5.1 and higher, the PsChargePoolQuota function is superseded by PsChargeProcessPoolQuota or would surely be said to be except that the latter is not documented.
 The old function calls the new with the same arguments but with the one extra step that a negative NTSTATUS from the new function is not returned as an error code but is instead raised as an exception.